legal resources necessary to hold negligent facilities accountable.

 The resident said that “she feels she received [their medication] much too late, on her date of arrival to the facility.”
 The investigators reviewed the facility’s Obtaining and Following Physician Order Policies that states “if those orders are not followed for any reason, the Physician and Director of Nursing will be promptly notified.”

 Do you suspect that your loved one suffered abuse, mistreatment or neglect while living as a resident at Helia Healthcare Of Belleville - Willowcreek Rehabilitation and Nursing Center?
 If so, call the law offices of Illinois nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of St. Clair County victims of mistreatment living in long-term facilities including nursing homes in Belleville.
+Our network of attorneys fights aggressively on behalf of St. Clair County victims of mistreatment living in long-term facilities including nursing homes in Belleville.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our skillful attorneys have successfully resolved many victim cases involving nursing home abuse and neglect.
 We can work on your behalf to ensure your family receives the financial compensation they deserve.
 We accept all cases of wrongful death, nursing home abuse, and personal injury through a contingency fee agreement.
-This arrangement postpones the requirement to make a payment to our law firm until after we have successfully resolved your claim for compensation through a negotiated out of court settlement or jury trial award.
+This arrangement postpones the requirement to make a payment to our network of attorneys until after we have successfully resolved your claim for compensation through a negotiated out of court settlement or jury trial award.

 We provide every client a “No Win/No Fee” Guarantee, meaning if we are unsuccessful at resolving your monetary recovery case, you owe us nothing.
 Let us begin working on your case today to ensure your family is adequately compensated for the damages that caused your harm.
 All information you share with our law offices will remain confidential.